 Why read this? : We look at 3 different perspectives on digital.
 Digital evangelists who love digital too much.
 Digital deniers who reject it.
 And lastly, digital decathletes who take a more rounded view.
 Read this to learn how to manage different perspectives on digital.

 This year, more than any other, we’ve relied on digital technology to get through our day to day lives.
 Video calls.
 Online messaging.
 A surge in e-Commerce sales.

 But pandemic or no pandemic, the underlying job of marketing is still the same.

 Reach customers.
 Engage customers.
 Sell to customers.

-And with those customers stuck at home, forbidden to go to busy enclosed spaces and mingle with others, digital and online is the way to deliver these marketing objectives.
+And with those customers stuck at home, forbidden to go to busy enclosed spaces and interact with others, digital and online is the way to deliver these marketing objectives.

 So, those businesses who’d already built digital marketing and e-Commerce capability had a head start, right?
 We should be seeing stellar examples of digital marketing and selling from these guys.
 Customers spending more time online and on their social media feeds.
 Online shoppers spending more.
 All those lovely rivers of digital data to work out what your target audience searches for, reads, views and buys.

 If you look at what most businesses do online at the moment, really deeply analyse it like we do, there’s a huge amount of bad digital marketing and e-Commerce out there.
 Poorly thought out and targeted.
 Cringe-worthy execution.
 And little to no chance of selling, because they haven’t built their e-Commerce knowledge.